Travel Writer and Photographer

 Nova Scotia Ramble: The road to Indian Point begins near Keddy's Landing and winds for five miles along the shoreline.
 It traces the edge of small coves and inlets that shelter brightly painted fishing boats and passes groups of carefully tended houses, leading through land that is tranquil and lush, where rich green farms and deeply wooded areas roll gently down to the blue, island studded waters of Mahone Bay . . .

 All of the images and text on this site are protected by international copyright law.
-All images and text are copyright Paul M. Franklin and may not be downloaded or reproduced without the written permission of Paul M. Franklin.
-To obtain copyright permission to download, use or reproduce any text or image on this site, click here.
+All images and text are copyright 2019 Paul M. Franklin and may not be downloaded or reproduced without the written permission of Paul M. Franklin.
+To obtain copyright permission to download, use or reproduce any text or image on this site, contact Paul Franklin.